 Rust Clap recipes

-Pavlo Myroniuk June 15, 2023 #clap #recipes #rustI bet you know but I still wanna recall it.
+Pavlo Myroniuk June 15, 2023 #tool #recipes #rustI bet you know, but I still wanna recall it.
 Clap is a full-featured, fast Command Line Argument Parser for Rust. docs.rs. crates.io.

 Goals